mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 str.RemoveManyCS([ "o", "f", "n" ], :CaseSensitive = FALSE)
 ```

-This system of named parameters and intuitive suffixes provides a smooth Programmer Experience by Design, ensuring that developers focus on solving problems rather than interpreting functions and their parameters.
+This system provides a smooth *Programmer Experience by Design*, ensuring that developers focus on solving problems rather than interpreting functions and their parameters.

 > **NOTE**: Softanza includes many other powerful suffixes (and prefixes), which will be explored in a dedicated article.